SolderedElectronics/Soldered-WS2812-Smart-Leds-Arduino-Library/README.md

 Access Arduino library documentation [here](https://github.com/e-radionicacom/Soldered-WS2812-Smart-Leds-Arduino-Library).

-- Tutorial for using the NAZIV PROIZVODA board
+- Tutorial for using the WS2812 Leds board
 - Installing an Arduino library

 ### About Soldered